 If you have a phobia, you will try to avoid the object or situation you fear and this can affect your mental health.
 For example, you may feel lonely and isolated if you become unable to leave your home, go shopping or meet with friends.
 As a result, you may become depressed.

 If you use alcohol or drugs to cope with your feelings, then you can increase your risk of developing alcohol and drug-related health problems.

 If I have one phobia, am I more likely to have another?

 Yes, it’s possible that if you have one type of phobia, you could develop another.

 Phobias are a type of anxiety disorder.
-If you have one type, you may be more likely to have others.
-For example, agoraphobia is a fear or anxiety of being in open spaces or in places or situations where you feel you can’t escape.
+If you have one type, you may experience other types of phobias.
+For example, agoraphobia is a fear of open spaces or being in places or situations where you feel you can’t escape.
 If you have agoraphobia, you may also develop monophobia (a fear of being alone) or claustrophobia (a fear of being in a small space).

 What can I do to help my friend if they have a phobia?

 Letting your friend know you’re accepting of their phobia and offering your support to get help may be beneficial.

 If your friend has a phobia, it may be helpful to acknowledge how hard it can be for them to deal with it.
 Just being with them when they are exposed to the activity causing their anxiety can help.
 Alternatively, encourage them to get help from another source.
 Your friend’s GP can give them more information about phobias and the treatments available.
 If your friend is getting treatment, either by following a self-help programme or talking to a therapist, ask how it's going from time to time.
 Be supportive and ask if there’s any way you can help.
 For example, offer to travel with your friend to or from treatment sessions.

 How common are phobias, and what’s the most common type?